-How does Twitter determine which devices are associated with my account or device?
+How does Twitter determine what identity information is associated with my account or device?

-By better understanding how devices are related, we can use information from one device to help personalize the Twitter experience on another device.
+By better understanding how different browsers and devices are related, we can use information from one browser or device to help personalize the Twitter experience on another.
 For example, if you commonly use Twitter for Android around the same time and from the same network where you browse sports websites with embedded Tweets on a computer, we may infer that your Android device and laptop are related and later suggest sports-related Tweets and serve sports-related advertising on your Android device.
 We may also infer other information about your identity to help personalize your Twitter experience.
 For example, if the email address associated with your account shares components with another email address, such as a shared first name, last name, or initials, we may infer that your account is associated with hashes of other email addresses containing those components and later match advertisements to you from advertisers that were trying to reach email addresses containing those components.

 What privacy choices do I have?

 We are committed to providing you meaningful privacy choices.
-You can control whether we link your account to browsers or devices other than the ones you use to log in to Twitter (or if you’re logged out, whether we link the browser or device you’re currently using), or email addresses and phone numbers similar to those linked to your Twitter account.
-You can do this by visiting your Personalization and data settings and adjusting the Personalize across all your devices setting.
+You can control whether we operate and personalize your experience based on browsers or devices other than the ones you use to log in to Twitter (or if you’re logged out, browsers or devices other than the one you’re currently using), or email addresses and phone numbers similar to those linked to your Twitter account.
+You can do this by visiting your Personalization and data settings and adjusting the Personalize based on your inferred identity setting.